Label: KOSELUGO- selumetinib capsule

 - •

-- Increased Vitamin E Levels and Risk of Bleeding: KOSELUGO capsules contain vitamin E and daily intake of vitamin E that exceeds the recommended or safe limits may increase the risk of bleeding.
-An increased risk of bleeding may occur in patients coadministered vitamin-K antagonists or anti-platelet agents.
-(5.6)
+- Increased Vitamin E Levels and Increased Risk of Bleeding(KOSELUGO Capsules): KOSELUGO capsules contain vitamin E and daily intake of vitamin E that exceeds the recommended or safe limits may increase the risk of bleeding.
+An increased risk of bleeding may occur in patients co-administered vitamin-K antagonists or anti-platelet agents.
+KOSELUGO oral granules do not contain vitamin E. (5.6)

 ADVERSE REACTIONS

-Most common adverse reactions (≥ 40%) are: vomiting, rash (all), abdominal pain, diarrhea, nausea, dry skin, fatigue, musculoskeletal pain, pyrexia, acneiform rash, stomatitis, headache, paronychia, and pruritus.
+Most common adverse reactions in pediatric patients (≥ 40%) are: vomiting, diarrhea, increased creatine phosphokinase, dry skin, paronychia, nausea, dermatitis acneiform, and pyrexia.
 (6.1)

 DRUG INTERACTIONS